It ended up being the anti-Santa.

 Any bets placed before 11 a.m.
 Eastern would settle, but those set (including futures) on or after 11 a.m. would be voided.

 Bettors can enter the app and withdraw their balance at any time.
-However, free bets are not withdrawable.
+However, bonus bets are not withdrawable.

 “Although we are temporarily suspending the acceptance of new bets and account deposits, we remain committed to building the best place for sports betting in Florida,” Hard Rock noted in the app.
 “We hope that you have enjoyed your game day experience on the Hard R0ck Sportsbook app, and we look forward to welcoming you back in the future.”